8 Easiest CAD Software for Beginners in 2025

 • Free/Paid: Free

-• Ease of Installation: Web-based, no installation required
+• Ease of Installation: Web-based, no installation

 • Interface: Simple, block-based

-• Features: Ideal for basic 3D modeling; great for hobbyists and students
+• Features: Designed for basic 3D modelling

-• Compatibility: Exports STL and OBJ for 3D printing
+• Compatibility: Exports STL and OBJ

 2. SketchUp Free

-• Free/Paid: Free version available; paid plans offer more features
+• Free/Paid: Free version available

-• Ease of Installation: Web-based; no setup required
+• Ease of Installation: Web-based

-• Interface: User-friendly, intuitive
+• Interface: Intuitive

-• Compatibility: Supports various 3D file formats
+• Compatibility: Supports common 3D file formats

 3. LibreCAD